 Making these pork meatballs is so easy!
 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps:

-Bake them until browned and cooked through.
-This should take about 15 minutes at 400°F, and they should reach an internal temperature of 160°F.
+Bake the meatballs until they are browned and cooked through.
+This should take about 15 minutes in a 400°F oven, and they should reach an internal temperature of 160°F.

 Of course!
 I actually almost always use the oven when I make meatballs, with the notable exception of these very flavorful spicy meatballs.

 I love baked meatballs in general, not just these.
 They are so easy to make, and a real crowd-pleaser.
 The kids love them, of course, but so do the grownups!